Modelling the Blackburn Skua and Roc - Notes for modellers

 A good reference on modelling the Skua is an 8 page article by Neil Robinson in the June/July 1978 edition of "Plastic Aircraft Models International" magazine (issue 22).
 Well worth looking out for ebay.

-Matthew Willis's book on modelling the Skua and Roc is published by Mushroom Model Publications.
-It is an outstanding work with lots of original research.
+Matthew Willis's book on the Skua and Roc is published by Mushroom Model Publications.
+It is an outstanding work with lots of original research, colour profiles and plans.